Share on social media

 The movie works in large part because of the performances these A-level actors give to their traditionally B-level cartoonish roles.
 The story isn’t to be taken too seriously, but as the saying goes, they understand the assignment.
 Stone brings her by now trademark vulnerability, hurt, and cold anger to Estella/Cruella, while Thompson treads on the right side of camp as she channels a vicious version of Miranda Priestly.
 Emma Thompson is clearly having a great time, and why not?
 She looks gorgeous.
 Actually, they all do.

-I saw it with another Disney-loving, non-purist friend as our first post-lockdown movie date.
-It’s a perfect popcorn flick, but I’m also looking forward to seeing it on Disney+ once it’s off Premier Access.
+Rated PG-13, it’s meant for the whole family, tweens and up.
+The 70s backdrop and casting will appeal to the parents and grandparents, especially those who grew up watching the 101 Dalmations.
+I saw it in the theater with another Disney-loving, non-purist friend as our first post-lockdown movie date.
+It’s a perfect popcorn flick, but I’m also looking forward to seeing it on Disney+ once it’s off Premier Access on August 27th.

 Stay in your seats for the end-credit scene, which brings the Darlings’ part of Cruella’s story full-circle.
 Or vice-versa, considering how you see it.